Morwenn/poplar-heap/README.md

 ### Trivially improving `sort_heap`

+TODO: no need for a dedicated section, put that in "naive make_heap and sort_heap"

 In the current state of things `pop_heap` computes the size of the sequence it is applied to every time it is called, which is kind of suboptimal in `sort_heap` since we know the size to be one less at each iteration.
 A trivial improvement is to pass it down from `sort_heap` instead of recomputing it every time: